appirio-tech/lc1-project/docs/PEANio_30045010_DeployGuide.md

 Start MongoDB:

 	$ mongod

 This is a command from the MongoDB installed in Mac by [HomeBrew](http://brew.sh).
 In windows, follow [Install MongoDB on Windows](http://docs.mongodb.org/manual/tutorial/install-mongodb-on-windows/).

-Unzip the project zip file:
+Unzip the project zip file:  *[kbowerma] this step is not necessary since this code base is the core repo*

     $ unzip mean-postgresql.zip
     $ cd mean-postgresql

 Install modules:

     $ npm install